KameleoonClient class abstract

 Returns a list of feature flag keys currently available for the sSDK

-getFeatureVariable(String visitorCode, String featureKey, String variableKey) Future
+getFeatureVariable(String featureKey, String variableKey) Future

 Retrieves a feature variable value from assigned for a visitor variation A feature variable can be changed easily via our web application.

-getFeatureVariationKey(String visitorCode, String featureKey) Future<String>
+getFeatureVariationKey(String featureKey) Future<String>

-Returns a variation key for a given visitor code
+Returns a variation key for a visitor

 The getRemoteData() method allows you to retrieve data (according to a key passed as argument) for specified siteCode (specified in KameleoonClientFactory.create()) stored on a remote Kameleoon server.
 Usually data will be stored on our remote servers via the use of our Data API.
 This method, along with the availability of our highly scalable servers for this purpose, provides a convenient way to quickly store massive amounts of data that can be later retrieved for each of your visitors / users.
 Note that since a server call is required, this mechanism is asynchronous.

-isReady() bool?
+isReady() bool

 For mobile SDKs, the initialization of the Kameleoon Client is not immediate, as it needs to perform a server call to retrieve the current configuration for all active experiments.
 It is recommended to check if the SDK is ready by calling this method before triggering an experiment.
 Alternatively, you could setup exception catching around the triggerExperiment() method to look for the KameleoonException.SDKNotReady exception, or you could use the runWhenReady() method with a callback as detailed in the next paragraph.